Atlas975/Notes/MachineLearning/FeatureEngineering/Machine_learning_features.md

 - A good compact feature vector is essential as input for classification algorithms

 ## Feature extraction
 - Raw data needs to be transformed into encodable numerical information whilst still preserving information.
-Feature extraction describes the process of mapping these raw input features to these new output features
+- Feature extraction is the process of mapping raw input features into new output features
 - These features are then fit to be used as input to a learning algorithm.
 This is necessary as real-world data is often generated in non-numeric formats

 ![[Pasted image 20231018122819.png|550|550]]